feedzai/fairgbm/README.md

 %% TODO: short code snippets, plus enumerate and link to `examples` folder, and code-up new python notebooks (current examples are mostly in C++ configs)

+A more in-depth explanation and other usage examples can be found in the [examples folder](/examples).

 ## Technical Details